vega/vega-lite/site/docs/transform/timeunit.md

 ## Time Unit Parameters

-To customize time unit parameters, you can set `timeUnit` to be a time unit definition object.
+To customize time unit properties, you can set `timeUnit` to be a time unit definition object.
 It can have the following properties.

 {% include table.html props="unit,maxbins,step,utc" source="TimeUnitParams" %}